Q. Am I able to take this course if I don’t attend University of Detroit Mercy (UDM) and the class is offered by UDM?

 Q. In what dialect will the class be taught in?

 A. The Class is taught in a unitary dialect, consisting of Assyrian, Chaldean and Syriac.
-Students will be taught how to read and write in standardized Syriac (Eastern Aramaic) allowing them to build their speaking skills.
+Students will be taught how to read and write in standardized Syriac (Eastern Dialect) allowing them to build their speaking skills.